vgardrinier/mcp-hackathon-nexus/README.md

 ```

 The install script will:
-1. Ask if you have Docker (uses native mode if not)
+1. Check if Docker is installed and running
-2. Set up config directories
+2. Set up config directories (`~/.config/nexus/`)
 3. Create default server configs (GitHub, Linear)
-4. Start Nexus services
+4. Clone repo and start services with Docker
 5. Print Cursor config JSON ready to copy-paste

+**Takes ~30 seconds.
+No Node.js or dependencies needed on your machine.**

 ## After Installation